-The membrane-bound proteins M, S, and E are initially inserted into the ER, and from there, they transit to the site of virion assembly, the endoplasmic reticulum-Golgi intermediate compartment (ERGIC)

-The nucleocapsids composed of progeny genomes encapsidated by N protein with the envelope components to form virions, which bud into the ERGIC.

-S and HE proteins that are not incorporated into virions are transported to the plasma membrane, where they may participate in cell-cell fusion or hemadsorption, respectively.

-Virions are apparently released by exocytosis-like fusion of smooth-walled, virion-containing vesicles with the plasma membrane.
-The entire cycle of coronavirus replication takes place in the
+- The structural proteins S, E, and M are translated from the sgRNAs and forwarded to the endoplasmic reticulum (ER) and are subsequently inserted into an intermediate compartment of ER with Golgi (ERGIC).
+There, viral genomes are encapsulated by N proteins and assembled with the structural proteins to form virions. - The M proteins bind to E protein and nucleocapsid, and then, the S protein is incorporated, forming a complete virion. - Finally, the virions are transported to the cell surface in vesicles and released in a pathway mediated by exocytosis. - S and HE proteins that are not incorporated into virions are transported to the plasma membrane, where they may participate in cell-cell fusion or hemadsorption, respectively. - Virions are apparently released by exocytosis-like fusion of smoothwalled, virion-containing vesicles with the plasma membrane.
+The entire cycle of coronavirus replication takes place in the cytoplasm.